SH7010 - Health Protection: Principles and Practice (2023/24)

 |Running in 2023/24(Please note that module timeslots are subject to change)

-This online module explores one of the major domains of public health, that of health protection.
-This module will introduce students to health protection, and the principles and practice of this domain of public health.
-This module will have both and international and UK focus, and will give students an understanding of communicable diseases and how they are controlled, environmental public health, and emergency, preparedness, resilience and response.
-The module will also look at emerging health protection issues, as-well-as giving students and understanding of health protection tools.
+This module explores one of the major domains of Public Health, that of Health Protection.
+This module will introduce you to Health Protection, and the principles and practice of this domain of Public Health.
+This module will have both an international and UK focus, and will give you an understanding of communicable diseases and how they are controlled, environmental public health, and emergency, preparedness, resilience and response.
+This module will also look at emerging health protection issues, as-well-as giving you an understanding of health protection tools.

-• Provide a broad understanding of health protection
+• Provide you with a broad understanding of Health Protection

-• Allow students to develop competency in applying basic terminology, definitions, and principles of key health protection issues
+• Allow you to develop competency in applying basic terminology, definitions, and principles of key health protection issues

-• To identify and critique protection and control measures
+• Allow you to identify and critique infectious disease protection and control measures

-• To develop knowledge, understanding, and application of principles of health promotion through the use of case study examples
+• Develop your knowledge, understanding, and application of the principles of Health Protection through the use of case study examples

 This module covers the following areas: -

-• The basics of health protection, including what it is, who is involved and introduce students to the basics of infection microbiology LO1
+• The basics of health protection, including what it is, who is involved and an introduction to infection microbiology LO1

-• The epidemiology and control of selected communicable diseases LO2, LO3
+• The epidemiology and control of selected communicable diseases LO1, LO2, LO3

 • Environmental public health LO3, LO4